supergiulio2000/expressive-hrbac/README.md

 -   `UndefinedParameterError`: When `func1` or `func2` is undefined.
 -   `NullParameterError`: When `func1` or `func2` is null.
 -   `EmptyParameterError`: When `func1` or `func2` is a string which is empty.
--   `MissingFunctionError`: If `func1` or `func2` is a string but it is not associated to a function
+-   `MissingFunctionError`: If `func1` or `func2` is a string but it is not associated to a function.
 -   `NotAFunctionError`: when `func1` or `func2` is not a string and it is not a sync/async function.
 -   `ParameterNumberMismatchError`: when `func1` or `func2` is not a string and it is not a function which takes exactly 2 arguments.

 ## not(func)
 Returnes negated function